Pheasant’s tears / ხოხბის ცრემლები

 After walking around the charming town for a bit, including a stop at the rustic and rugged St. George’s Church, we happened upon a large open air market under the trees in the upper square.
 We perused the local produce, arts and crafts, including the famous knitted Georgian socks.
 Keep your eyes open for the many works of art; like most places in Georgia, there are whimsical sculptures to found around almost every turn here as well.

 Returning down the steep street from visiting St. Stephen’s Church, where my husband and son climbed the tower, and my daughter and I waited below because neither of us wanted to don the required head cover in the intense heat of the day, a woman popped out of her house to greet us.
-Surprising us all when she spoke to us in very passable English.
+Surprising us all when she spoke to us in very good English.

 She grew animated upon discovering we were American since she had spent a bit of time in the US.
-She chatted with us for some time and even tried to invite us in, however we were ready to leave at that point and politely declined.
+She chatted with us for some time and even tried to invite us into her home, however we were ready to leave at that point and politely declined.
 It was then that she asked us for money to care for her elderly and ailing parents whom she trotted out for verification.
 We were so taken aback by the sudden turn of events that we opened up our wallets and freely gave her money!